A guide to regulations small businesses need to know in 2026, including Employment Rights Act and Making Tax Digital

 Read government guidance here.

-From 6 April 2026, Making Tax Digital for Income Tax replies to sole traders with an annual income from self-employment and property that is over £50,000.
+From 6 April 2026, Making Tax Digital for Income Tax replies to sole traders and landlords with an annual income from self-employment and property that is over £50,000.

 HMRC describes it as the biggest change since the tax authority launched Self Assessment more than 30 years ago.